Taavi Tamminen

-Taavi Tamminen (10 March 1889 – 19 January 1967) was a Greco-Roman wrestler from Finland.
+Taavi Nikolai Tamminen (10 March 1889 – 19 January 1967) was a Greco-Roman wrestler from Finland.
 He won a silver Olympic medal in 1920, losing in the final to his clubmate Emil Väre, a world title in 1921, and a national title in 1922.
-After retiring from competitions he worked as a wrestling referee and masseur, attending the 1936 Summer Olympics with the Finnish team.
+After retiring from competitions, he worked as a wrestling referee and masseur, attending the 1936 Summer Olympics with the Finnish team.